 Normally, Saton-Athon Fair is celebrated on the 7th / 8th day of Bhadrapad month (mid-August / Mid September).
 However if the first 15days of Bhadrapad falls during Saurmas Ashwin, Saton-Athon is celebrating during Janmasthami, which falls on the eight-day of Krishna Paksha in Shraavan month (mid-July–mid-August).

 During the fair, the offering of the state flower ‘Brahmkamal’ is considered very auspicious.
-People in large number pluck and offer this flower at the Someshwar people.
+People in large numbers pluck in and offer this flower to the Someshwar people.

-One of the main features of the Somnath Fair is visiting the banks of Ramganga beside Someshwar Temple and participating in throwing stones in the river.
-The competition of throwing the stones and splashing the water is held between the two pillars of Palipachau-Masiwal and Kanudiya.
+One of the main features of the Somnath Fair is visiting the banks of Ramganga beside Someshwar Temple and participating in throwing stones in the river in our Uttarakhand tour package.
+The competition of throwing stones and splashing the water is held between the two pillars of Palipachau-Masiwal and Kanudiya.

 In essence, Syalpati Fair is a celebration rejoicing the arrival of Dhyano (married daughters) to their parental homes.